What is Congenital Sucrase-Isomaltase Deficiency?

 If you think you may have CSID, it is recommended that you schedule a visit to discuss your concerns with a gastroenterologist.

-Congenital Sucrase-Isomaltase Deficiency, which can occur in males and females of all ages — infants, children, and adults — reduces the ability to digest (break down and absorb) certain foods one eats that contain sugars or starches.
+Congenital Sucrase-Isomaltase Deficiency, which can occur in males and females of all ages — infants, children, and adults — reduces the ability to digest (break down to an absorbable form) certain foods one eats that contain sugars or starches.
 For this reason, enzymes like sucrase-isomaltase are called digestive enzymes.

 In people affected by CSID, the enzyme sucrase-isomaltase is either not present at all or has very low levels of enzyme activity in the small intestine.
 The small intestine is the part of the gastrointestinal (GI) tract that is just beyond the stomach and just before the large intestine.
 If you have CSID, your body cannot digest complex sugar or starches very well.
 If you cannot fully digest these foods, you may develop diarrhea, gas, bloating, and abdominal pain after you eat foods that contain sugar (white table sugar) and/or starch (for example, bread, cookies, crackers, and potatoes).1 Undigested foods in your GI tract are eaten by the bacteria that naturally occur in your GI tract, causing these symptoms (Figure 3).